 - Respect your time.
 Those with executive presence set boundaries and communicate expectations effectively.

 - Go from Relationships to Referrals.
-Trust is built through consistent, authoritative communication in business development or leadership.
+Consistent, authoritative communication builds trust in business development and leadership.
 You are seen as a thought leader.

 - Perceive yourself as a leader.
 Executive presence signals that you are capable, reliable, and worth investing in.

-Conversely, a lack of executive presence can lead to missed opportunities, diminished influence, and stagnation in career growth.
+On the other hand, a lack of executive presence can lead to missed opportunities…

 Developing Executive Presence and Speaking with Authority